Approximate joint measurement of qubit observables through an Arthur-Kelly type model: Introduction

-The paper is organised as follows .
-In section II we introduce the joint unsharp spin measurement and the original Arthur-Kelly model given for the joint measurement of position and momentum.
-Measures characterising the quality of approximations to the sharp observables being approximated are introduced in section III .
-The corresponding measurement uncertainty relations are discussed.
-In section IV we introduce the Arthur-Kelly like model for qubits that we have considered and derive the final state of the sysytem and meters after the measurement interaction.
-Approximate joint measurement of $\sigma_x$ and $\sigma_y$ is considered in section V. Section VI deals with the effect of the initial detector states on the joint measurement and post-measurement state of the system.
-In section VII we explore through a lemma the connection between the symmetries of the underlying Hamiltonian of the measurement interaction and initial detector states on the joint measurement.
-This is used in section VIII to do joint measurement of spin in arbitrary directions.The corresponding POVM elements are also calculated and matched with the orthogonal case in section V. In section IX we compute the spin direction fidelities, which were introduced as a measure of quality of approximation in section III, for the model considered.
+In section VIII we explore through a lemma the connection between the symmetries of the underlying Hamiltonian of the measurement interaction and initial detector states on the joint measurement.
+This is used in section IX to do joint measurement of spin in arbitrary directions.The corresponding POVM elements are also calculated and matched with the orthogonal case in section V. In section X we compute the spin direction fidelities, which were introduced as a measure of quality of approximation in section III, for the model considered.
 It is compared with another measure based on distance between outcome probabilities of sharp observables and their unsharp approximations.
-Approximate joint measurement of three qubit observables is considered in section X. A necessary condition on the parameters of the marginal POVM elements is derived by geometric considerations involving the Fermat-Toricelli point.
-The suffciency of the condition is explored and the restrictions placed by it investigated in the context of joint measurement through an extension of the model considered in section IV to three detectors.
+Approximate joint measurement of three qubit observables is considered in section XI.
+A necessary condition on the parameters of the marginal POVM elements is derived by geometric considerations involving the Fermat-Toricelli point.
+The sufficiency of the condition is explored and the restrictions placed by it investigated in the context of joint measurement through an extension of the model considered in section IV to three detectors.